pjfl/p5-app-notitia/README.md

 # Project To Do List

 TODO: Setup a virtualbox environment to do Explorer testing

-TODO: Determine how to request a vehicle for an event

-TODO: Vehicle assigning should be moved to Slot to make URI more restful

 TODO: Loose traffic lights from rota